-We organize data in spreadsheets how we as humans want to work with the data, but computers require that data be organized in a particular way.
+We organize data in spreadsheets in the ways that we as humans want to work with the data, but computers require that data be organized in particular ways.
 In order to use tools that make computation more efficient, such as programming languages like R or Python, we need to structure our data the way that computers need the data.
 Since this is where most research projects start, this is where we want to start too!

 In this lesson, you will learn:

 Much of your time as a researcher will be spent in this ‘data wrangling’ stage.
 It’s not the most fun, but it is necessary.
 In this lesson you will learn how to think about data organization and some practices for more effective data wrangling.
 With this approach you can better format current data and plan new data collection so less data wrangling is needed.